learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 print(type(get_years(reviews))) # <class 'list'>
 ```

-Now we know, we have data spanning 2007-2018, with no data from 2010.
+Now we know that we have data spanning 2007-2018, with no data from 2010.
 In some contexts that absence might be worth investigating — is it a random artifact of our sample, or are we missing 2010 data for a reason that matters?
 For now we'll just keep moving on to the next section, now that we have a clearer sense of the kinds of reviews in our dataset and the years they were written.

 ## Subset Sampling